 The Standard Bank Building on 88 Commissioner street was opened for business in 1908 and by the 1930s, it became the bank’s head office.
 In 1978, the building underwent a significant revamp which included the installation of a central chilled water plant.
 The installation consisted of a Carrier HR30 chiller plant located in the basement of the building as well as condensers and chilled water pump sets, distributing chilled water to the plant rooms on each floor.
 An air handling unit on each floor provided conditioned air to the floor via a ducted system and distributed it into space via re-heat constant volume diffusers.

 Recently, the building underwent some renovations that included upgrades to the existing air conditioning system.
 Mitsubishi Electric Airconditioning Distributors was appointed to upgrade the air conditioning system alongside First Cool, who was appointed to do the installation.

-The project was initialised as the aging chiller and air handling equipment had reached its economical life.
-Therefore, a completely new, innovative system was designed to fit the architectural appeal and structure of the building.
-Mr. Craig Cumming from Adaptive Resources Engineers was commissioned to do the mechanical HVAC design.
+Since the ageing chiller and air handling equipment had reached its economical life, a new and innovative system was designed to fit the architectural appeal and structure of the building.
+Mr Craig Cumming from Adaptive Resources Engineers was commissioned to do the mechanical HVAC design.

 During the month of March 2016, the electricity consumption was reduced by 50,048kWh to 97,501kWh.
 This is a reduction of 34% compared to the baseline value of 147,549kWh.